 From the Council for Exceptional Children (CEC), the above link provides a “Summary of Selected Provisions for Individuals with Exceptionalities and the Professionals who Work on their Behalf”

-College Navigator is a research tool that allows access to information about more than 9,000 vocational-technical schools, colleges, and universities in the U.S. Users may search College Navigator by geographic region, state, city, type of institution, or instructional program, either alone or in combination.
+IPEDS College Navigator College Navigator is a research tool that allows access to information about more than 9,000 vocational-technical schools, colleges, and universities in the U.S. Users may search College Navigator by geographic region, state, city, type of institution, or instructional program, either alone or in combination.
 This is a product of the National Center for Education Statistics (NCES) Integrated Postsecondary Education Data System (IPEDS).

-The Kentucky Association on Higher Education and Disability is a non-profit professional organization whose purpose is to promote communication among professionals in post-secondary education in order to improve the development and implementation of services to persons with disabilities.
+Kentucky Association on Higher Education and Disability (AHEAD) The Kentucky Association on Higher Education and Disability is a non-profit professional organization whose purpose is to promote communication among professionals in post-secondary education in order to improve the development and implementation of services to persons with disabilities.

-Students with documented disabilities that require individualized accommodations should do two things: contact the Disability Resource Coordinator at their home college and inform their instructors.
+Kentucky Community/Technical College System (KCTCS): Disability Services Coordinators Students with documented disabilities that require individualized accommodations should do two things: contact the Disability Resource Coordinator at their home college and inform their instructors.

-KHEAA is a public corporation and governmental agency and instrumentality of the Commonwealth established in 1966 to improve students’ access to higher education.
+Kentucky Higher Education Assistance Authority (KHEAA) KHEAA is a public corporation and governmental agency and instrumentality of the Commonwealth established in 1966 to improve students’ access to higher education.
 KHEAA administers several financial aid programs and disseminates information about higher education opportunities.

-The E-Learn, Inc. web site has numerous free articles and information developed to support adult learners preparing for the GED and the networks that serve them.
+Pass GED The E-Learn, Inc. web site has numerous free articles and information developed to support adult learners preparing for the GED and the networks that serve them.
 The articles include frequently asked questions, GED eligibility, study skills, test tips, scores and how to get motivated and manage test anxiety.
 Articles also address GED benefits and resources, where to take tests and why they’re valuable, as well as guides for finding financial aid and support.

 PEPNet, a national collaboration of four regional centers, is supported by cooperative agreements with the U.S. Department of Education, Office of Special Education Programs.
 PEPNet provides resources, information, in-service training, and expertise to enhance educational opportunities for individuals who are deaf or hard of hearing and their families.